-Scrub Pressure Increase Switch:

-This switch is used to control the output to the squeegee lift actuator.
+The Scrub ON/Pressure Increase Switch (F) is used to control the output to the squeegee lift actuator.
 Pressing and releasing this switch will cycle the actuator output through 4 states.
 These are:

 - 1 output off, direction = up

 - 2 output on, direction = down

 - 3 output off, direction = down

 - 4 output on, direction = up